PrivacyML/privacyML.github.io/blog/panelists.md

 # A. Feder Cooper
 Dr. Cooper is a Postdoctoral Researcher at Microsoft Research, an Affiliate Researcher at Stanford HAI, and a future Assistant Professor, Yale CS.
 Cooper researched topics on reliable measurement and evaluation of machine learning systems and is a co-founder of the [GenLaw Center](https://genlaw.org/).

-# Rebecca Qian
-Rebecca is the co-founder and CTO of Patronus AI, the industry-first automated LLM evaluation and security platform.
-The platform enables enterprises to test, score, and benchmark LLM performance on real world scenarios, generate adversarial test cases at scale, monitor hallucinations and other unexpected behavior, and more.
-Customers include numerous Fortune 500 companies with use cases in diverse domains such as finance, education, and automotive applications.

-Prior to Patronus AI, Rebecca was an AI researcher at Meta AI, where she led research in Responsible AI and evaluation.
-During her time at Meta, she drove research in robustness and safety across NLP domains and use cases, including training the first LLM with demographically debiased data.
-She has presented her work at venues and conferences including EMNLP, NeurIPS and ACL.